One out of every three Australians owns directly held shares.

 Not all dividends will be fully franked.
 Which means, dividends are not always paid on profits that were taxed.

-It’s possible that a part of the company’s profit didn’t attract tax.
+It’s possible that some part of the company’s profit didn’t attract tax.
 This can happen, for instance, when the company sells an asset that is tax exempt.

 Unfranked dividends do not have a franking credit attached.
-Therefore, if you receive this sort of dividend, it adds onto your taxable income and you have to pay tax on it.
+Therefore, if you receive this sort of dividend, it adds on top of your taxable income and you have to pay tax on it.

-It is important to get your dividend income right at tax time.
+It’s important to get your dividend income right at tax time.
 The good news is that your Etax tax agent knows exactly how franking credits work, and how to accurately record dividend income in your annual tax return.
+So please get in touch with our team, we’re always happy to help.